-The reason for this State of affairs may well be, as Stefan Oeter has suggested in a thoughtful article a few years ago, the existence of "various levels of legal dispute".
-321 On one level, there may be a dispute between the various entities involved in the succession itself, if only on how their situation must be classified.
-On another level, there may be disputes between the entities involved in the succession, and other States.
-And on vet another level, relevant in particular when debts and property are at issue, foreign creditors may enter the picture with demands of their own.
-Clearly, in such a situation a negotiated solution may be the most workable solution and, as Oeter points out, the 1983 Convention actually prescribes a negotiated solution, at least in cases of separation and dismemberment.
-His conclusion that the 1983 Convention offers "a convincing solution to some extremely complex problems" appears a mite optimistic. however, in the light of its open-ended wording.
+"a convincing solution to some extremely complex problems"323 appears a mite optimistic, however, in the light of its open-ended wording.
 Second, the practice submitted demonstrates that practical cases of State succession are more complex than any clear-cut legal rule can handle.
 In particular the string of decisions by the Dutch courts illustrates, if nothing else, to what extent succession in respect of debts and property is interwoven with succession in respect of treaties.
 What is required, often, is the finding of a double succession: not merely to treaties, but also to debts or property.
-But that entails, in turn, that the pertinent legal rules allow States and private parties alike to adopt a consistent position, something which appears at present most likely within the context of a negotiated settlement.
+But that entails, in turn, that the pertinent legal rules allow States and private parties alike to adopt a consistent position324, something which appears at present most likely within the context of a negotiated settlement.

-As regards the second question, the scarcity of the materials submitted on debts, property, archives, and nationality, as it has been said, together they fit in an envelope of modest proportions.
-They pale in comparison to the wealth of materials submitted on both recognition and succession to treaties.
+As regards the second question, the scarcity of the materials submitted on debts, property, archives, and nationality pales in comparison to the wealth of materials submitted on both recognition and succession to treaties.
 The intriguing question is then why so little was submitted on debts and property, never mind archives and nationality.